katiarp/Contrails_Kaggle/README.md

 To get started with this project, you'll find all the essential resources in this repository.
 Here's a brief guide:

-1. **Project Goals:** Review the project's goals and objectives outlined in the project documentation.
+1. **Project Goals:** The project objective is to develop a machine learning model that can effectivly identrify contrails in images, contribute to the broader goal of reducing global worming through better cotrails detection..

-2. **Dataset:** If applicable, you can find information about the dataset used in this project and how to obtain it.
+2. **Dataset:** You can find information about the dataset used in this project and how to obtain it.

 3. **Code and Notebooks:** Explore the code and Jupyter notebooks in the `notebooks/` directory to see our data analysis and model development processes.